Railway brake: Early developments

 In the earliest days of railways, braking technology was primitive.
-The first trains had brakes operative on the locomotive tender and on vehicles in the train, where "porters" or, in the United States brakemen, travelling for the purpose on those vehicles operated the brakes.
+The first trains had brakes operative on the locomotive tender and on vehicles in the train, where "porters" or, in the United States brakemen, operated the brakes, traveling on the vehicle for that purpose.
 Some railways fitted a special deep-noted brake whistle to locomotives to indicate to the porters the necessity to apply the brakes.
 All the brakes at this stage of development were applied by operation of a screw and linkage to brake blocks applied to wheel treads, and these brakes could be used when vehicles were parked.
 In the earliest times, the porters travelled in crude shelters outside the vehicles, but "assistant guards" who travelled inside passenger vehicles, and who had access to a brake wheel at their posts, supplanted them.
 The braking effort achievable was limited and it was also unreliable, as the application of brakes by guards depended upon their hearing and responding quickly to a whistle for brakes.

 An early development was the application of a steam brake to locomotives, where boiler pressure could be applied to brake blocks on the locomotive wheels.
 As train speeds increased, it became essential to provide some more powerful braking system capable of instant application and release by the train operator, described as a continuous brake because it would be effective continuously along the length of the train.